rzajac/flexbuf/README.md

 Additionally, `flexbuf` provides `Truncate(size int64) error` method to make it almost a drop in replacement for `os.File`.

-The `flexbuf.Buffer` also uses `sync.Pool` so when you create a lot of buffers it will reuse buffers from the pool - see [flexbuf.New](https://pkg.go.dev/github.com/rzajac/flexbuf#New) constructor.

 ## Installation

 ```